-There aren’t many hard and fast rules when it comes to decoying deer; however, you can put the odds in your favor by using these tips.
+There aren’t many hard and fast rules when it comes to decoying deer; however, you can put the odds in your favor by avoiding decoying mistakes and using these tips.

 1. The More Realistic The Better

 Cheap decoys may work, but the more realistic looking the better.

 2. Decoy Posture

 Decoy posture must backup the scenario you’re trying to pull off.
 Some decoys look as if they’re so on edge they’re about to bolt.
 A feeding decoy, bedded decoy or any posture that doesn’t appear to be alert or aggressive will typically work most of the time.

 Set up realistic settings.
 As an example, to depict a chase scenario you may want a more aggressive looking decoy.
 I like to place a small buck decoy standing over a bedded doe decoy - making it look as if they stopped to take a break.
 Think about how the whitetails might use an area.

 Creating movement is key!
 This can easily be created with commercial tail kits, a white hanky, or a real deer tail and fishing line.
 I learned from the Wensel brothers to use chicken feathers.
 Tie a short string to either the feather or hanky and then tape the string to the decoy; this leaves it free to swing in the wind.